erroronline1/caro/readme.md

 [Content](#Content)

-### Planning
+### Calendar
 Add events to the calendar.
 The landing page gives a brief overview of weekly and daily events at a quick glance.
 Events can be added by every user, editing and deleting is permitted to elevated users including supervisors only.

 Events may trigger a [message](#conversations) to a defined user group if set.

-You may choose to fully use this calendar for your operations and appointments but it is supposed to help you with operational planning (e.g. daily assigned tasks for a unit) and reminders in conjunction with records in the first place.
+You may choose to fully use this calendar for your operations and appointments but it is supposed to help you with operational scheduling (e.g. daily assigned tasks for a unit) and reminders in conjunction with records in the first place.
 You're free to use Outlook and the like along.
 The calendar only processed dates and no times anyway.

 Displayed calendars do include weekends and any non working day intentionally in case some event occurs non-standard or recurring events happen to be dated then, to not being overlooked.

-Planning and its events are not part of the records per se as any action is supposed to have its own timed [record](#records).
+Scheduling and its events are not part of the records per se as any action is supposed to have its own timed [record](#records).

 ```mermaid
 graph TD;